Blake Taylor

 The broker fee for selling a business can vary depending on your company’s size and revenue.
 To determine where your business would fall, look at the three size categories:

-The seller is responsible for paying the broker fees, so have an honest conversation with your broker about future costs.
+The seller is responsible for paying the broker fees, so have a conversation with your broker about future costs.
 This way, both parties know the payment expectations.
 Learning about the different types of upfront and post-sale fees from business brokers will help you determine what is best for your situation.

 While business brokers use many approaches to charge for their services, the two primary routes are an upfront fee and a post-sale fee.
 Some business brokerage firms charge an upfront fee and an additional fee when the business is sold.
 Other business brokers will only charge a fee once your business is sold.